Office 365 (Outlook on the web | Outlook for Windows/Mac) - Accessing a Published/External/Internet Calendar

 - Accessing a published/external/internet in Outlook for Mac:

-Currently, Outlook 2016 for Mac (and 2011) does not have the ability to subscribe to an external calendar.
+Currently, Outlook for Mac does not have the ability to subscribe to an external calendar.
 Microsoft is aware of this issue and we hope that they provide this feature in a future update to the application.

 But, there is a work around.
 You can use Outlook on the web to subscribe to an external calendar.
-Once subscribed via Outlook on the web, the next time you start Outlook 2016 for Mac/2011, the subscribed calendar will appear within your calendar view.
+Once subscribed via Outlook on the web, the next time you start Outlook, the subscribed calendar will appear within your calendar view.

-Use the above instructions for Outlook on the web to subscribe to an external calendar.
+Use the Outlook on the web instructions above to subscribe to an external calendar.